 I am inspired by ever-changing colors in the seasonal landscape.
 Nature’s palette offers a range of wild intensity to subdued tranquility.
 I listen to and notice the environment, finding inspiration in every day life.
 Creating visual depth, texture, and movement are the guiding forces in my work.
 I use pure color combined with shape and form to create energy and motion on a flat surface.

-Robin Samiljan was born and raised in Chicago, studied art history and graduated from Vanderbilt University in Nashville, followed by a move to the east coast in 1988.
+Robin Samiljan grew up on the north shore of Chicago, attended Vanderbilt University in Nashville where she majored in art history, graduated with a Bachelor of Arts degree in 1979, and eventually moved to the north shore of Boston in 1988.
 The regional beauty of the New England landscape immediately captured her attention while she re-created nature’s gifts by way of visual art.
-Samiljan studied watercolor painting with Nordia Kay and Jeanne Carbonetti, joined various art organizations, and after several years of participating in local shows became president of the Swampscott Arts Association.
-She transformed the organization during her five-year presidency and was instrumental in developing an online presence to promote the association’s shows and events.
-She was also an active board member at the Marblehead Arts Association and soon became head of the art committee.
+As a life-long learner, Samiljan studied watercolor painting with local artist Nordia Kay and Vermont artist Jeanne Carbonetti.
+She joined various art organizations, and after several years of participating in the arts community became president of the Swampscott Arts Association.
+Samiljan transformed the organization during her five-year presidency and was instrumental in developing an online presence to promote the association’s shows and events.
+She was an active board member at the Marblehead Arts Association and also became head of their art committee.
+Montserrat College of Art invited her to teach watercolor painting in 2006 as part of the continuing education program, and her classes ran until her move back to Chicago in 2013.

-Samiljan discovered and explored encaustic painting beginning in 2009 during the studio residency portion of the Master of Education curriculum at Endicott College.
+Samiljan attended graduate school as a mid-career artist in 2008.
+It was during the studio residency portion of the Master of Education curriculum at Endicott College when she discovered and explored encaustic painting.
 Her work began to take on new depth in multiple art mediums.
+She also attended encaustic workshops taught by Tracy Spadafora at the 4th International Encaustic Conference, Laura Moriarty at the Truro Center for the Arts, and most recently the "Art and Soul Journey 2017" taught by Kathryn Bevier and Lora Murphy at the Burren College of Art in Ireland.
 Encaustic painting combines beeswax mixed with pigment and resin, melted and applied to a surface that is then fused with heat.
 Sculptural qualities achieved using wax have become a welcome addition to her impressionistic paintings.